-Mark Hamill Comments on Carrie Fisher's Death
+Mark Hamill Calls Carrie Fisher ''One-of-a-Kind'' in Emotional Tribute

 The actor, who played Luke Skywalker opposite Fisher as Princess Leia in the Star Wars series, was among the first cast members to comment on her tragic death.
 Tweeting a picture of himself and his co-star in costume, Hamill said "no words" could describe how he was feeling.

 Later, in a statement to E!
-News, Hamill expressed his grief in a lengthy statement about the late actress.
+News, Hamill expressed his grief over the late actress' passing.

 Hamill isn't the only one feeling a disturbance in the Force.